-12. M. De Corato, B. Saint-Michel, G. Makrigiorgios, Y. Dimakopoulos, J. Tsamopoulos, V. Garbin, Oscillations of small bubbles and medium yielding in elastoviscoplastic fluids (submitted)
+12. M. De Corato, B. Saint-Michel, G. Makrigiorgios, Y. Dimakopoulos, J. Tsamopoulos, V. Garbin, Oscillations of small bubbles and medium yielding in elastoviscoplastic fluids, Physical Review Fluids 4, 073301 (2019)

 10. V. Garbin, Collapse mechanisms and extreme deformation of particle-laden interfaces, Current Opinion in Colloid and Interface Science (2019)

 9. B. Dollet, P. Marmottant, V. Garbin, Bubble dynamics in soft and biological matter, Annual Review of Fluid Mechanics 51, 331 (2019)